jharwell/jharwell.github.io/content/showcase/aamas-2022-demo/index.md

 SIERRA supports a number of data formats which simulations/real robot experiments can output their data (e.g., the number of robots engaged in a given task over time) for processing.
-SIERRA can generate various statistics from the results such as confidence intervals on observed behavior.
+SIERRA can generate various statistics from the results, such as confidence intervals on observed behavior.

 ## 4. Generating deliverables